BoothMotion/react-import-widget-demo/README.md

 This widget enables customers to smoothly transfer their BoothMotion products into your app.
 Crafted for easy integration, it provides multiple integration approaches based on your app's architecture.

-Below you can find demos and example code for each of the import strategies in vanilla JS and React.
+Below you can find demos and example code for each of the import strategies in React.

 If you have any questions, please reach out to hello@boothmotion.com